MrzvUz/quickfix/README.md

         This will install Python QuickFix Library to your operating system but it will not build the package.

 # Summary
-1. we have used Linux CentOS 7.
+1. We have used Linux CentOS 7.
-2. installed required dependencies to install latest python and package python quickfix library.
+2. Installed required dependencies to install latest python and package python quickfix library.
 3. We have downloaded quickfix-1.15.1.tar.gz file and unzipped it.
 4. Inside the unzipped quickfix folder we have created LICENSE, MANIFEST.in, setup.cfg, pyproject.toml and __init__.py files.
-5. Then we have successfully built our custom Python QuickFix Library which has created quickfix-1.15.1.tar.gz and quickfix-1.15.1-cp39-cp39-linux_x86_64.whl files.
+5. Then we have successfully built our custom Python QuickFix Library.
+6. Build has created quickfix-1.15.1.tar.gz and quickfix-1.15.1-cp39-cp39-linux_x86_64.whl files.

 Now you can copy the quickfix-1.15.1-cp39-cp39-linux_x86_64.whl and you can easily install Python QuickFix Library in any Linux OS which has Python3.9.7 version installed.